The Dark Side of Perfectionism: How the Pursuit of Greatness Can Lead to Insecurity and Decreased Performance

 The Critical Inner Voice

 Neurologically, the critical inner voice operates through the default mode network, the brain system most active during self-referential thinking.
-In perfectionists, this network becomes hijacked by evaluative processing — constantly measuring current performance against impossible standards and delivering the results as a running commentary.
+In perfectionists, this network becomes hijacked by evaluative processing, constantly measuring current performance against impossible standards and delivering the results as a running commentary.
 The anterior cingulate cortex, which normally helps distinguish between productive self-reflection and destructive rumination, shows reduced activation in individuals with entrenched perfectionist patterns.
-This means the brain loses its capacity to interrupt the self-critical loop, allowing it to run unchecked during quiet moments, before sleep, and in the gaps between tasks where the mind naturally wanders.
+This means the brain loses some of its capacity to interrupt the self-critical loop, allowing it to run unchecked during quiet moments, before sleep, and in the gaps between tasks where the mind naturally wanders.

 Recognizing and Naming Your Inner Critic